Press

 The media plays a crucial role in our commitment to Never Again.
 We work closely with our media partners to advance awareness and drive the narrative on the Yazidi Genocide.
 Yazda is widely quoted and cited in the global press.
 Thank you to our media partners for your persevering commitment to the Yazidi Cause.

-We welcome media inquiries here
+We welcome media inquiries here.

 Date: June 12, 2025 - In a compelling address before the UN Security Council on 10 June, Dr. Mohamed Al Hassan, Special Representative of the Secretary‑General and Head of the United Nations Assistance Mission for Iraq (UNAMI), issued a strong call for justice, protection, and dignity for the Yazidi people, more than a decade after the genocide in Sinjar.
 “We believe it is essential to end this injustice against the indigenous Iraqi Yazidi people and to ensure their return to their homes and areas with dignity and honor.”
 In a pointed appeal to the international community and regional stakeholders, Dr. Al Hassan stated: “I say it loudly that the Yazidis in Iraq have suffered immensely beyond description at the hands of ISIS, and we in the United Nations, through you and your support, call on those concerned in Iraq and the [neighboring countries] to take all necessary measures to protect this community and restore their dignity, respect, appreciation and rightful humanitarian standing.”
 He emphasized that any return process must go beyond relocation alone: “The return process cannot just be physical relocation.
 It needs to be a meaningful process that rebuilds lives, livelihoods, and hope for the future.”
 More than 100,000 Yazidis remain displaced across Iraq, many still living in camps or informal settlements.
 While recent developments, including the issuance of over 1,300 land ownership letters and nearly 100 title deeds, represent important progress, Dr. Al Hassan warned that: “Sustainable conditions for return require more coherent political, administrative and security measures… in addition to significant investment in job creation and local services.”
 His remarks follow a high-level meeting held on 29 May in Baghdad, where Yazda’s Executive Director, Natia Navrouzov, and members of the Yazda team met with Dr. Al Hassan to brief him on the continued displacement, insecurity, and urgent needs of the Yazidi community.
 The priorities raised during that meeting, including durable solutions for return, justice for survivors, and long-term international support, were clearly echoed in Dr. Al Hassan’s remarks.
 “To this day, a number of Yazidi men and women remain in a state of near‑forced captivity after Da’esh ravaged their lives, Iraq, and the region as a whole.
 The Yazidis in Iraq have suffered immensely beyond description at the hands of ISIS.”
 As UNAMI enters its final months, with operations scheduled to conclude by 31 December 2025 following Security Council resolution 2732, Dr. Al Hassan stressed the importance of sustaining the UN’s engagement on human rights and minority issues: “The United Nations is ready to continue supporting these and other human rights initiatives and engage with the Government of Iraq… in exploring options for continuing such support after UNAMI’s departure.”
 Yazda welcomes Dr. Al Hassan’s unequivocal recognition of the Yazidi community’s struggle and his call for lasting solutions grounded in dignity and justice.
 As Iraq transitions beyond the UNAMI mandate, Yazda emphasizes that support for Yazidis and other minority communities must remain a priority through transitional justice, inclusion, and coordinated national recovery.
 “Iraq is a nation of profound history, strength, potential, and pride.
 By working together, Iraqis can continue to make meaningful strides towards stability, prosperity, and human rights for all,” Dr. Al Hassan concluded.
 Yazda remains committed to working with the United Nations, the Government of Iraq, and international partners to ensure that Yazidi voices are heard, survivors are supported, and justice is not only promised but delivered. -END- Download this press release here .
 Read this Press Release in Arabic here . ### For media inquiries, please contact: info@yazda.org About Yazda: Yazda is a non-governmental, non-profit organization that was established in 2014 in response to the genocide committed by the self-declared Islamic State (ISIS) against the Yazidis and other minorities in Iraq.
 Yazda manages a portfolio of humanitarian, justice, advocacy, and development-related projects, all of which are community and survivor-centered in terms of design and implementation.
 Since its inception, Yazda has been working with local and international partners to provide humanitarian, accountability, and advocacy services to vulnerable minority groups in Iraq in their post-genocide recovery.
 The organization has been operating in Iraq since October 2014 and has main offices in Duhok in the Kurdistan Region of Iraq and a branch office in Sinjar in Nineveh Province.
 Yazda is registered as a non-profit organization in the United States, the United Kingdom, Iraq, Kurdistan Region of Iraq.
 Over the past 8 years, Yazda has grown to employ around 80 staff on average, received support from numerous donors, both institutional and individual, and has reached tens of thousands of direct and indirect beneficiaries through its programs and initiatives.